A. J. Jenkins: San Francisco 49ers

-The San Francisco 49ers selected Jenkins in the first round (30th overall) of the 2012 NFL Draft on April 26, 2012.
+The San Francisco 49ers selected Jenkins in the first round (30th overall) of the 2012 NFL draft on April 26, 2012.
 News of his draft was referenced in that same night's live episode of the NBC sitcom 30 Rock - cast member Cheyenne Jackson performed the show's opening theme song and referenced Jenkins having just been drafted to prove the show was airing live on the west coast.

 On June 20, 2012, the San Francisco 49ers signed Jenkins to a four-year, $6.94 million contract.

 Although healthy all season, Jenkins was active for only three of the 49ers 16 regular season games.
 In his rookie regular season he played in only 37 offensive snaps and was targeted with a pass just once, which he dropped.

 At the end of the 2012 season, Jenkins and the 49ers appeared in Super Bowl XLVII.
 He appeared in the game but recorded no meaningful statistics as the 49ers fell to the Baltimore Ravens by a score of 34–31.

 Kansas City Chiefs

 On August 19, 2013, Jenkins was traded to the Kansas City Chiefs for wide receiver Jon Baldwin.

 During a Thursday Night Football game on September 19, 2013, against the Philadelphia Eagles, Jenkins recorded his first career reception, thrown by former 49ers teammate Alex Smith.
 The reception was good for 6 yards.
-His first reception came 511 days after he was drafted.
+His first reception came 511 days after he was selected.

 On February 17, 2015, Jenkins was released by the Chiefs.

 Dallas Cowboys

-On May 26, 2015, Jenkins was signed by the Dallas Cowboys, but was released prior to the start of the regular season on September 5, 2015.
+On May 26, 2015, Jenkins was signed by the Dallas Cowboys.
+He was released prior to the start of the regular season on September 5, 2015.